Skip to Content

 Overhead shot of an overpass and two highway lanes underneath with 3 trucks traveling on each roadway.

-If you have been in an accident involving a truck, it is essential to understand the dangers of these large vehicles.
-Many people know that trucks have blind spots, but do they know where they are?
-This blog will cover where blind spots on a truck are, areas to never be when driving near a truck, and best practices when driving in and around trucks.
+If you’ve been in an accident involving a truck, it is essential to understand the dangers of these large vehicles.
+Many people know that trucks have blind spots, but do they know exactly where they are?
+This blog will cover where the blind spots on a truck are located, areas to avoid when driving near a truck, and best practices for staying safe around large trucks.

 Blind Spots on a Truck

-Trucks have four main blind spots, referred to as “no-zones.”
-These no-zones include the front of the truck, the back of the truck, and both sides of the truck.
-Understanding these blind spots is critical for drivers who want to stay safe around large trucks.
+Trucks have four main blind spots, often called "no-zones."
+These no-zones include the front, rear, and both sides of the truck.
+Understanding these blind spots is crucial for staying safe around large trucks.

 The Front No-Zone